 Common illnesses in older cats

-Senior cats—those over the age of 10—are unfortunately likely to suffer from several illnesses as they age, and the gradual loss of effectiveness of their bodily functions.
-However, these common ailments can be alleviated with the right mix of diet, medical support, and environmental changes.
+Senior cats—those over the age of 10—are unfortunately likely to experience several illnesses as they age, and the gradual loss of effectiveness of their bodily functions.
+However, some signs of these common conditions respond to a mix of diet, medical support, and environmental changes.

 Loss of mobility in senior cats